jtbryan/CTCI_Notes/Chapter 2/README.md

     * An example approach may be to discuss your passions or interest regardng Visual Studio and why you like it

 ## Amazon Interview

+* Candidates interview with a specific team
+    * A candidate may have 2 or more interviews, which indicate either that one of the interviewers wasn't convinced or they are being considered for a different team or profile.

+* Candidates typically write code with a shared code editor.

+* Bar raisers interviewers are selected to interview candidates outside of their group in order to balance the group.
+This interview may seem significantly more difficult.
+    * Remember, your performance is judged relative to other candidates, not some arbitrary "percent correct" grading.

+* Folllow-up with recruiters within a week

+* Prepare for system design questions and Scalability

+* Try your best to impress the hiring manager and the bar raiser

+## Google Interview